STH99z/SteganoLSBv2/README.md

     wait till finish.

 This version of program still has some bugs, but you won't encounter unless you play it inappropriately.

+fuck how can i configure the right md file.......